ZoExOr/VR-Teleop-Proj/README.md

 conda create -n vrteleop python=3.8 conda activate vrteleop
 ```
 > Note: This step is optional.
-The project is developed under Python 3.8, so using a dedicated conda environment is recommended for consistency.
+The project is developed under **Python 3.8**, so using a dedicated conda environment is recommended for consistency.

 ### 3. Install dependencies
 ```bash